-Rhodes Scholars and Rhodes staff were saddened to learn of the passing of the wonderful Lady Williams yesterday (14 March).
+Rhodes Scholars and Rhodes staff were saddened to learn of the passing of the wonderful Lady Williams on 14 March.
 She was wife of Warden Sir Edgar (Bill) Williams and contributed in countless ways to the flourishing of the Rhodes community.
-The flag at Rhodes House is currently being flown at half mast and there will be a memorial event at Rhodes House on Sunday 17 September 2017.
+There will be a memorial event at Rhodes House on Sunday 17 September 2017.
 Please email email@example.com if you would like to attend.

 Four generations of Wardens reflect on her remarkable life:

 Sir Anthony Kenny: "Nancy and I knew Lady Williams for nearly fifty years - first at Balliol, where Bill was a fellow when I arrived, and then of course at Rhodes House and in retirement.
 Even in the last few years of her life her spirit was, as ever, indomitable.
 We will not see her like again."

 Sir Colin Lucas: "Lady Williams was a brave and graceful woman.
 This is very much the end of an era."

 Professor Don Markwell: "Lady Williams was friend to countless Rhodes Scholars.
 It was a delight to welcome her back to Rhodes House many times when I was Warden.
 Intelligent, elegant, engaged, and strong, she was always a stimulating companion.
 Who could forget her talking about entering Hitler's bunker in 1945 when British forces entered Berlin?
 Or her lively accounts of Rhodes Scholars from her and Bill's time at Rhodes House, not least their good friend Bill Clinton?
 So many of us will treasure warm memories of Gill."